silos-sk/watchlist/README.md

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}
-* Use React Form library to improve forms
+* Use React Form library to improve forms to include validation and update form field data types
 * Include a Star Rating system
 * Include 'Adding to favorites' feature
 * Include Reviews feature